Is the world made of loops?: Objections

-But this gauge invariance may seem purely formal, vacuous, meaningless.
-To take it more seriously one would have to \emph{forget how to measure} $\mathbf{E}$.\footnote{It is by no means impossible to make a quantity unmeasurable; one can destroy instruments, abolish know-how, banish specialists and so on.
-Measurability is as reversible as progress.} Once $\mathbf{E}$ is unmeasurable, (\ref{gauge2}) will acquire a different status, and so will the boundary $\partial\Omega$.
+where $d\beta$ is the curl of a one-form $\beta$.
+To make the gauge transformation (\ref{gauge2}) physically meaningful, one would have to \emph{forget how to measure} $\mathbf{E}$.\footnote{It is by no means impossible to make a quantity unmeasurable; one can destroy instruments, proscribe know-how, banish specialists and so on.
+Measurability is as reversible as progress.} Once $\mathbf{E}$ is empirically inaccessible, (\ref{gauge2}) will acquire a different ontic status, and so will the boundary $\partial\Omega$.
 If we then feel trapped inside an infinite gauge-invariant class $[\partial\Omega]$ of real physical membranes, it may be enough, to dissolve them all, to \emph{remember how to measure} $\mathbf{E}$.

 The same applies, \emph{mutatis mutandis}, to Newton-Poisson gravity, where $\rho$ is the mass density, $\varphi$ the gravitational potential \emph{etc}.\footnote{See \citet{THS}.}

 The same also applies to the Aharonov-Bohm effect itself: Suppose an ingenious experimenter works out how to measure $A$.
 That would change the status of (\ref{gauge})---it would be taken less seriously---and hence of $\partial\omega$, which would undergo an ontic transition.
 We have something like a `law of ontological conservation': if the reality isn't \emph{here} ($A$), and it has to be somewhere, it must be \emph{there} ($\partial\omega$); but if it \emph{is} here, it no longer has to be there \dots